-2020 WAM Conference Submission Guidelines
+2021 WAM Virtual Conference Submission Guidelines

-Developmental submissions should be between 2000 and 3000 words of text in length (including references and tables).
+Developmental submissions should be between 1000 and 2000 words of text in length (excluding references and tables).
 Papers that are shorter or longer than this will not be reviewed.
 There are three categories of developmental papers: research proposals, conceptual papers, and empirical papers.
 Research proposals should include research questions or hypotheses, a brief summary of the literature that has informed the questions, and proposed methods for data collection and analysis.
 An empirical paper should include the same elements as a research proposal submission and also some preliminary analyses.
 Conceptual papers should include a description of the relevant literature and some preliminary ideas for the theoretical contribution.
 Developmental papers will be blind reviewed.
 Submissions that include author-identifying information will not be reviewed.

 Developmental submissions that are accepted will be assigned to a group with other developmental papers.
 Each author will have 5 minutes to informally present their ideas, and will then listen silently for 10 minutes as the other participants discuss the work.
 There will be 5 minutes at the end for follow-up questions or discussion.
 Authors will be expected to review each other’s work in advance and come prepared to participate in these discussions.

 These submissions are not blind reviewed and should include author information.
 They will be judged on the following criteria: (a) How well prepared is the submission? (b) How likely is it to appeal to a broad audience? (c) How “WAM-y” is it? (i.e., is it innovative, creative, edgy, and likely to provoke conversation?)

 Symposia: The proposal must include a 3 to 5 page summary of the session and proposed format, as well as a 2 to 3 page description of each panelist or section (as relevant) in the session.
 Symposia should fit into a 90-minute session.